On this page

-Sport for people with a disability is particularly promoted in thirteen specially recognised sports clubs.
-A competitive training centre particularly geared to sportsmen and women with special needs looks after these differently abled but no less ambitious sportsmen and women.
+Sport for people with a disability is particularly promoted in twelve specially recognised sports clubs.

-A cornerstone of sports promotion is the quality assurance of the trainers and training supervisors in the clubs.
-For this purpose the Ministry of East Belgium draws up an annual training and development programme together with the recognised sports associations and the clubs.
-Here young people from the age of 15 can participate and be trained as a training supervisor for grass roots sports or a specialist sport trainer.
+The quality assurance of the trainers and training supervisors in the clubs is important for the promotion of sport as well.
+For this purpose the Ministry of the German-speaking Community draws up an annual training and development programme together with the recognised sports associations and the clubs.
+As of 2021, the responsibility of organising these trainings has been taken over by the Leading Association of the East Belgian Sport as well.

-The Programme Decree of 24 February 2014 has set out new regulations from scratch for the promotion of top-level sport in the Sport Decree.
-Like the other communities of the country, from 2014 East Belgium has introduced a three-level system for supporting top-level sport.
+The Programme Decree of 24 February 2014 (Programmdekret vom 24.02.2014) has set out new regulations from scratch for the promotion of top-level sport in the Sport Decree.
+Like the other communities of the country, from 2014 the German-speaking Community has introduced a three-level system for supporting top-level sport.
 It is planned that sportsmen and women will be given the opportunity to be classified into an A, B or C squad status.
 Children and young people who have already reached a high sporting level in their sport, are performance-focused and have been identified as talents by the respective sports associations fall into the category of the C squad.
 In the area of the B squad athletes are young people and adults who have already reached a high national and international level in the sport discipline and can demonstrate a significant prospect of increasing their performance.
 In the highest category are the A squad athletes.
 In this category are classified young people and adults who, because of the performance they have already achieved in a sport, have the prospect of participating and a promising placement in European championships, world championships, Olympic Games or Paralympics.
 While at the C squad athletes level the emphasis is primarily on improving the training conditions (including possibilities of release from school), the athletes classified into the B squad or A squad may also have benefit of individual funding.
 The classification of the sportsmen and women is carried out on the basis of criteria agreed with the Belgian Olympic and Interfederal Committee and the French community.
 Over and above that, the German-speaking Community contributes annually to the accommodation and catering costs of squad athletes who are registered at recognised competitive training centres.
-This contribution is EUR 17 per day and per C squad, B squad or A squad athlete for a maximum of 180 days of an academic year.

 In the area of team sports a revision of the applicable legislation has likewise been carried out.
 Sports clubs that have at least one team in the highest playing class, conduct active youth work and whose sports association does not have a training centre, can benefit from additional funding.
 Here the funding of the clubs is geared to the number of youth teams and the qualification of the trainers employed in the club's youth teams and teams in the highest playing class over a period of ten months.